Isglad/code-quiz/README.md

 ## Usage

 To take the quiz , simply open the link in your web browser and press the start button, the timer starts and you are presented with a question.
 Each question has multiple choice answers for you to select the correct one.
 Once you select an answer, you are presented with a next question.
+If the wrong answe is selected, time is deductable from the clock.
 When all questions are answered or the timer reaches 0, the quiz is over.
-When the quiz is over, you can save your initials and your score.
+When the quiz is over, you are presented with your final score and prompted to save your initials.

 ## Learning Points